civilKaos82/ruby-drill-exploring-scope-challenge/README.md

 When scope changes, we lose access to some variables, as we'll see.

-*Note:*   The section [*Scope of Constants and Variables*][pickaxe guide scope] from *Programming Ruby: The Pragmatic Programmer's Guide* can serve as an additional reference on the scope of .
+*Note:*   The section [*Scope of Constants and Variables*][pickaxe guide scope] from *Programming Ruby: The Pragmatic Programmer's Guide* can serve as an additional reference on the scope of variables.

 ##Releases